GerbrichFerdinands/asreview-thesis/datasets/readme.md

 This notebook processes six systematic review datasets into datasets suitable for simulating the screening process.

-  - **Wilson** - (Appenzeller-Herzog 2020) is on a review on effectiveness and safety of treatments of Wilson Disease, a rare genetic disorder of copper metabolism (Appenzeller‐Herzog et al.
+  - **Wilson** - is on a review on effectiveness and safety of treatments of Wilson Disease, a rare genetic disorder of copper metabolism.
+Dataset: (Appenzeller-Herzog 2020).
+Paper:
-    2019).
+    (Appenzeller‐Herzog et al. 2019).
-  - **Ace** - contains publications on the efficacy of Angiotensin-converting enzyme (ACE) inhibitors, a drug treatment for heart disease (Cohen et al. 2006).
+  - **Ace** - contains publications on the efficacy of Angiotensin-converting enzyme (ACE) inhibitors, a drug treatment for heart disease Paper and dataset: (Cohen et al. 2006).
   - **Virus** - is from a systematic review on studies that performed viral Metagenomic Next-Generation Sequencing (mNGS) in farm animals (Kwok et al. 2020).